Hi there!

 To know whether there will be a cruise ship in port and what time it will leave Vancouver, you can check the schedule at cruisemapper.com or look for the “cruise schedule” at the Port of Vancouver website.

-Here is the Port of Vancouver cruise ship schedule for 2024 pdf that was last updated in February 2024.
+Here is the Port of Vancouver cruise ship schedule for 2025 pdf.

 No matter your method of checking departure times, it’s subject to change!